AlgoTrader5/cryptoq/README.md

 * cryptofeed (python library to stream cryptocurrency market data) https://github.com/bmoscon/cryptofeed

 # Getting Started
-configure the conf/subscriptions.yaml config file with exchange, channels and products
+Configure the conf/subscriptions.yaml config file with exchange as key and list of products as value.
+You can use the pre-existing file out of the box.
 example:
 ```yaml
 coinbase: